-After the cruise, we celebrate Hillsdale College’s completion of what Randolph began fifty-seven years ago.
+After the cruise, we celebrated Hillsdale College’s completion of what Randolph began long ago.
 He always called it “The Great Work.”
 If he were here, he would ask, “What took you so long?”

 Randolph planned five narrative and perhaps ten document (“companion”) volumes.
 Sir Martin Gilbert, who joined his staff in 1962 and later succeeded him, found much more material—“lovely grub,” Randolph called it.
 Sir Martin published eighteen volumes through his death in 2015.
 Hillsdale College Press began republishing all prior volumes in 2006 and has now added six new document volumes edited by Larry Arnn, who long ago was Martin’s research assistant.

 Randolph Churchill was the subject of four books.
 The first was collection of tributes, The Young Unpretender (The Grand Original in USA), compiled by Kay Halle, the Washington socialite most responsible for advancing Sir Winston’s honorary U.S. citizenship.
 It’s the kind of book you’d wish your friends would write about you.
 He is the subject of three biographies.
 The best is His Father’s Son, by Randolph’s son Winston, in 1996..